techmindful/hideout/hosting.md

 This guide assumes:
 * Hideout will be hosted at `/home/user/hideout-1.0.0`.
 Your version number may be different.
 * Domain name will be `hideout-demo.com`.
+* You are using a device you own to host Hideout.
+If you decide to choose the less ideal option with rented VPS, the process will be similar and simpler.
+Port-forwarding is likely already handled by the VPS provider, and you won't need to care about VPN either.

 To host Hideout, first download the latest release from the release page: https://github.com/techmindful/hideout/releases